Rust fixme 3 picoCTF 2025 Solution

 Description

-Extract the archive, enter the project directory, and run `cargo run` to see the compiler warning about unsafe code.
+Extract the archive, enter the project directory, and run cargo run first to see the exact compiler error: call to unsafe function is unsafe and requires unsafe block.

 tar -xvf fixme3.tar.gz && cd fixme3